Koupah/Among-Us-Editor/README.md

 NOTE: You need to relaunch/have your game closed when using this!
 The game only seems to read settings on launch, so use this then launch your game!

-# Credits
-SovietSeal#0001: Wrote out all the names, ID's and Category of all Hats & Skins

 ### Secret/Glitched Color (Fortegreen) ###
 The secret color is a lighter version of the dark green, in lobbies chat normally won't work, you can't customize your character.
 People also see your name as "???".
 In game, your dead body will be red, in meetings you'll be red and in chat you'll be red.